Signed in as:

 Patch fell out of his nest making him more vulnerable to other predators.
 Patch was unfortunately attacked by a raccoon.
 He ended up losing his eye and has a permanent beak injury.
 Patch would not be able to survive in the wild and is a wonderful education bird at ARC.

-In the summer of 2013, this young owlet was found on the side of the road in Polk County with a traumatic eye injury, most likely sustained in a collision with a vehicle.
+In the summer of 2013, Lucy was found on the side of the road in Polk County with a traumatic eye injury, most likely sustained in a collision with a vehicle.
 Her injury was severe and she would not survive in the wild.
 Lucy will often sit atop her box and greet visitors when she is out at the pavilion on Saturdays.

 Powered by GoDaddy Website Builder